Rothamsted/knetmaps.js/docs/User_Guide.md

 * Concept sizes and Relation widths can vary based on user's dataset. **Note:** In QTLNetMiner, these sizes depend upon the concept's importance in accordance with the user's original search query terms.

+* **Interactive Legend** that only shows those _conceptTypes_ that are present in the currently visualized network.
+Clicking on a concept icon shows _connected_ concepts of that type which are linked to all visible concepts within the current network.

+* **Stats** displayed underneath the network.
+These are dynamic and change whenever elements (concepts/ relations) are shown/ hidden.

 ### KnetMaps menubar